- We have young adult retreats when requested.

 Let your priest know that you’re considering a ministry career.
 Then they should contact Bishop Thomas Brown.
-If you’re a teen or young adult, also tell Sara so she can help you find internships and contacts.
+If you’re a teen or young adult, also tell Emily Keniston so she can help you find internships and contacts.

 The Episcopal Church is actively looking for young adults who are considering ordained ministry.
 How do you know if God’s calling you to become a priest or a deacon?
 Listen to your own heart…talk to family and friends…listen to what other people who love God tell you.
 Many paths are in front of you, and ordained ministry may be one of them.

-If you are considering ordained ministry, then there’s a required diocesan discernment process that the your priest, congregation, and the bishop will help you with.
+If you are considering ordained ministry, then there’s a required diocesan discernment process that the your priest, congregation, the Commission on Ministry, and the bishop will help you with.
 It’s important to finish this process before you apply to seminary.